Firefighters use hydraulic equipment to free trapped casualty after two-vehicle Oswestry crash

-Crash photos show the scene after a two vehicle road collsion in Oswestry as firefighters use hydraulic equipment to free trapped casualty
+Crash photos show the scene after a two-vehicle road collision in Oswestry as firefighters use hydraulic equipment to free trapped casualty

-The incident took place at around 6.10pm yesterday - Tuesday, November 12, with Shropshire Fire and Rescue Service, West Mercia Police and West Midlands Ambulance Service all dispatched to the scene.
+The incident took place at around 6.10pm yesterday (Tuesday) with Shropshire Fire and Rescue Service, West Mercia Police and West Midlands Ambulance Service crews all dispatched to the scene.

 A total of four fire crews attended the incident, at Aston in Oswestry.